ALS Defibrillator Functions

 Therefore, this series highlights the main features of the ALS Defibrillator.
 We want to get you thinking about and looking at your facilities defibrillator……NOW……and not during an emergency.
 Hopefully, this helps boost your confidence!

 Part 2: Using Pacing Mode for Transcutaneous Pacing (TCP)

 Part 4: Manual Mode for Defibrillation

-Pictures of some of the most common ALS defibrillators: ZOLL, LIFEPAK, and PHILLIPS with guidance on where to locate the cardioversion functions.
+Pictures of some of the most common ALS defibrillators: ZOLL, LIFEPAK, and PHILLIPS with guidance on where to locate the pacer functions.

 While several models of ZOLL Defibrillators are on the market they have similar visual features.

 Turning the dial to PACER will turn on defibrillator and activate the Pacer Function.